ustbhuangyi/vue-analysis/doc/extend/slot.md

   for (let i = 0, l = children.length; i < l; i++) {
     const child = children[i]
     const data = child.data
-    if (data && data.attrs && data.attrs.slot) {
+    // remove slot attribute if the node is resolved as a Vue slot node if (data && data.attrs && data.attrs.slot) {
       delete data.attrs.slot
     }
+    // named slots should only be respected if the vnode was rendered in the
+    // same context.
     if ((child.context === context || child.fnContext === context) &&
       data && data.slot != null
     ) {